vilkkomantyla/Palsternakka/README.md

 ### Installation

 This program requires certain modules to run smoothly.
 The required modules for this programme are included in the requirements.txt file.
-This file can be used to make sure all required modules are installed and up to date, by running a command on the computer terminal's command line.
+This file can be used to make sure all required modules are installed and up to date, by running a command on the terminal's command line.

-1. Firstly, clone this repository to your computer.
+1. Firstly, clone this repository.

 2. Open a terminal and navigate to the directory of this project, Palsternakka.
 Once there, write the following code.